Charles and Mary Ann (Molly) Goodnight Ranch House

 The Charles and Mary Ann (Molly) Goodnight Ranch House, near Goodnight, Texas, was built in 1888.
 It was listed on the National Register of Historic Places in 2007.

+Geography

-It is located in Armstrong County, Texas at US 287 and 5000 Block County Road 25.
+It is located in Armstrong County, Texas, at US 287 and 5000 Block County Road 25.

 The listing included four contributing buildings on 27.3 acre.
 A predecessor building may have been incorporated as the kitchen within the complex house.
 Outbuildings include a carriage house, cold storage, and servants quarters buildings, and the remains of a water tower.

+History

-It was a home of Charles Goodnight (1836-1929).
+It was a home of Charles Goodnight (1836–1929).

 It later housed the Charles Goodnight Historical Center, a museum.